Jessicavazm/JessicaVaz_T3A1/README.md

 Represents a unique, immutable identifier, useful for object keys
 - Introduced in ES6 (ECMAScript 2015).
 - Often used as an identifier for object's properties.
-- Creates uniques keys using symbol() function.
+- Creates unique keys using symbol() function.
 - Able to hide obj properties in searching calls.

 Example of declaring a Symbol with the same name: